 At least until the first month.

-The first thing that’s important to know before making any kind of resolution is where your goal is actually coming from.
-As Dr. Sack puts it, “I think very often people write down a resolution but they don’t really ask themselves how important is this to me and what would be different this time than every year.”
-The key to finding the answers is to first evaluate the goal.
+The first thing that’s important to know before making any resolution is where your goal is actually coming from.
+As Dr. Sack puts it, “I think very often people write down a resolution, but they don’t really ask themselves how important is this to me and what would be different this time than every year.”
+The key to finding the answers is first to evaluate the goal.

 For the most part, goals can be put into two categories: internally-motivated and highly-controlled.
-Internally-motivated goals are autonomous and comes from within the individual while highly-controlled goals comes from someone else.
-It’s no surprise then that goals that an individual sets for themselves are going to be more successful.
-This is primarily the results of the individual finding the goal to be very important or enjoyable to achieve.
-Dr. Sack describes the relationship between the individual and the internally-motivated goals as one that “a person has chosen them for themselves and they’re either going to be pleasurable and satisfying inherently or the person thinks it’s really important to their lives.”
+Internally-motivated goals are autonomous and come from within the individual, while highly-controlled goals come from someone else.
+It’s no surprise then that the goals that individuals set for themselves will be more successful.
+This is primarily the result of the individual finding the goal to be very important or enjoyable to achieve.
+Dr. Sack describes the relationship between the individual and the internally-motivated goals as one that “a person has chosen them for themselves and they’re either going to be pleasurable and satisfying inherently, or the person thinks it’s really important to their lives.”

-In contrast, highly-controlled goals are ones that people will set for themselves that are really coming from someone else.
-People often do these goals because they feel guilty or ashamed or anxious if they don’t do them.
+In contrast, highly-controlled goals are ones that people will set for themselves but that are really coming from someone else.
+People often set these goals because they feel guilty or ashamed or anxious if they don’t.
 For instance, someone operating out of a highly-controlled goal may say, “I’m going to go and volunteer at the shelter because my sponsor will be mad at me if I don’t.”
-Ultimately, Dr. Sack says that these goals are less likely to be completed because people are doing it for the wrong reasons and the goal isn’t very important to them.
-What’s being shown more and more consistently in resolutions literature is that goals that are set by the person themselves or that are part of things that they naturally enjoy are more likely to be completed than goals that aren’t.
+Ultimately, Dr. Sack says that these goals are less likely to be completed because people are doing it for the wrong reasons, and the goal isn’t essential to them.
+What’s being shown more and more consistently in resolutions literature is that goals set by the person themselves or that are part of things that they naturally enjoy are more likely to be completed than goals that aren’t.

-For someone to succeed in recovery, they have to also see that being sober is better than not being sober.
-For some people that motivation comes from being bottomed because they have no other choice.
-But for other people it comes from realizing that where they are is bad enough.
+For someone to succeed in recovery, they have to see that being sober is better than not being sober.
+For some people, that motivation comes from being bottomed because they have no other choice.
+But for other people, it comes from realizing that where they are is bad enough.

-The second most important thing to getting to success is having an implementation plan.
+The second most important thing in getting to success has an implementation plan.
 That is, mapping out the steps that will help you get to your goal.
-Without it, Dr. Sack says it’s a lot like saying that your goal this year is to be a millionaire but you don’t have any steps laid out.
+Without it, Dr. Sack says it’s a lot like saying that your goal this year is to be a millionaire, but you don’t have any steps laid out.
 It’s very likely, then, that your goal isn’t going to be successful.

-However, with an implementation plan, you’re much more likely to get started on your goal right away as well as make it an automated process.
-The benefit of the latter is so you don’t have to think about how you’re going to achieve your goal every time you act on it.
-This may be best illustrated on one of the most popular resolutions that people make in the new year: to lose weight.
+However, with an implementation plan, you’re much more likely to get started on your goal right away, as well as make it an automated process.
+The latter's benefit is so you don’t have to think about how you’re going to achieve your goal every time you act on it.
+This may be best illustrated by one of the most popular resolutions that people make in the new year: to lose weight.

-In the same way, if your goal is to get sober, you also need to make a plan.
-Maybe the first step in your plan is to go talk to a therapist or counselor who works with people with addiction and get some advice.
+Similarly, if your goal is to get sober, you also need to make a plan.
+Maybe the first step in your plan is to talk to a therapist or counselor who works with addiction and get some advice.
 Another thing you can do that doesn’t cost a lot of money is to start going to some meetings.
-There you can hear about what people say about alcohol and get an idea of what’s worked for them and what doesn’t work for them.
-“And so the person who starts by saying, ‘It’s October, I want to quit by January and I’m going to have to do all these things’ is probably going to be more likely to succeed because they have an implementation intention and the person who’s partying on December 28th saying, ‘I’m quitting in three days.’
+You can hear what people say about alcohol and get an idea of what’s worked for them and what doesn’t work for them.
+“And so the person who starts by saying, ‘It’s October, I want to quit by January, and I’m going to have to do all these things’ is probably going to be more likely to succeed because they have an implementation intention and the person who’s partying on December 28th saying, ‘I’m quitting in three days.’
 It’s just not going to happen.”
 The reason is that you have to have a plan.

-Often times, finding a group of people with similar goals could be helpful in executing the plan.
+Often, finding a group of people with similar goals could help execute the plan.
 Just keep in mind that different people quit in different ways, so the goal is to find an implementation plan that works for you.
 However, talking to others in similar situations can help give you ideas of what they are doing and what will work or not work for yourself.

-Knowing the value behind any decision and making a plan for execution is important for any goal in life, but it’s especially important if it’s a goal that you want to stick to all year long.
+Knowing the value behind any decision and making an execution plan is important for any goal in life, but it’s imperative if it’s a goal that you want to stick to all year long.
 Anything worthwhile in life takes work, so with the right amount of motivation and an action checklist to get going, you’ll already have a leg up on the new year before the clock strikes midnight.